 I photograph golf courses for a very simple reason.
-I’m a fan of courses of all kinds.
-Public, private, old golf courses and new, coastal, mountain, parkland… I enjoy them all.
-If a golf course is well-designed and well-maintained, there’s no place I’d rather be.
-I have great respect for the men and women who design, build, maintain and manage golf courses.
-And my goal is to display that respect by providing my clients with the finest images ever taken of their properties.
+I’m a fan of courses of all kinds: public, private, old golf courses and new, coastal, mountain, parkland…There’s no place I’d rather be.
+My goal is to display the respect each course deserves by providing my clients with my best efforts, and ultimately, my best work.